Typhoon Chataan: Aftermath

 In the days after the storm, thousands of people on Guam evacuated to the 15 government shelters set up in schools across the island; the total reached 3,947 people on July 10.
 The governor of Guam declared a state of emergency after the storm, and on July 6 President Bush declared the island a major disaster area; this allocated federal funding to assist in removing debris and other emergency services.
 A week later, the declaration was extended to include individual assistance for anyone who experienced damage from the storm.
 The Fena Lake reservoir experienced excess silt deposit after excessive rainfall from Chataan, which prevented water distribution from the facility; on July 19 – fifteen days after the typhoon's landfall – water production resumed.
 Before the facility reopened, the Guam Waterworks Authority distributed water to the island at differing times of the day to ration the limited supply.
 However, by a month after the storm, residents were still required to boil water as a precaution.
 About five days after Chataan struck Guam, Typhoon Halong affected the island and caused further power outages.
 Some areas on the island remained without power for over a week, due to electric workers restoring the main transmission lines before fixing individual lines.
 By July 19, 23% of those who lost power still were without electricity, mostly in outlying areas.
 By that date, trash collection was restored, and government-opened shelters were closed.
 Later in July, flooding washed debris from Chataan and clogged two rivers.
 The oil spill in Apra Harbor was cleaned at three of seven affected locations by August 19.
 In the months after the storm, tourism decreased further after a decline that began after the September 11 attacks.
 Ultimately, FEMA provided $73 million in assistance to the territory, including $10 million in housing checks to 5,947 people and $6.5 million worth of food stamps for 79,814 people.
 The agency provided $10 million for debris removal and rebuilding public buildings.
 In December 2002, Typhoon Pongsona struck Guam and caused additional flooding and damage.
 On August 7, President George W. Bush also declared Rota to be a disaster area, which provided funding for debris removal.

 Retirement

 Because of the storm's death toll and damage, the name Chataan became retired and was replaced with Matmo in 2004.
-Countries in the World Meteorological Organization can request tropical cyclone names to be retired if a storm caused unusually heavy damage.
+Countries in the World Meteorological Organization can request tropical cyclone names to be retired if a storm caused unusually heavy damage., but Matmo was retired after the 2025 Pacific typhoon season and its Replacement name will be announced In 2027.

 While the name Gloria was not retired following this storm, it was changed to Glenda in 2005 as PAGASA sought to be apolitical after Gloria Macapagal Arroyo won a disputed presidential election in 2004.